geriyoco/purrfectGPT/README.md

 ## Configuration

 To use the OpenAI API, you need to provide an API key and organization ID.
 You can obtain these by signing up for OpenAI at https://openai.com/.
-Once you have your API key and organization ID, replace the contents of .env.sample with the organization ID and API key.
+Once you have your API key and organization ID, replace the contents of [`.env.sample`](.env.sample) with the organization ID and API key.
-Lastly, rename .env.sample to .env
+Lastly, rename `.env.sample` to `.env`.

 ## Usage